Anant/example-apache-spark-and-datastax-astra/Job/README.md

 3. `../sbt/bin/sbt`

 ## Step 7: Edit Values in `spark-cassandra/src/main/scala/spark-cassandra.scala`
-1. Insert your specific configs and credentials in lines 12-16
+1. Insert your specific configs and credentials in lines 12-16.
+Your username is your Client ID, and your password is your Client Secret.
-2. Save the file
+3. Save the file

 ## Step 8: Build Fat JAR
 1. Run `assembly` in sbt server to build the JAR